alexamies/buddhist-dictionary/web/corpus/foguoji.md

 Document: [Link to source Text] (https://zh.wikisource.org/zh-hant/%E4%BD%9B%E5%9C%8B%E8%A8%98 "Link to source Text")

-### Notes
+### English translation

 1. Legge, James.
 A Record of Buddhistic Kingdoms: Being an Account by the Chinese Monk Fâ-Hien of His Travels in India and Ceylon, A.d.
 399-414, in Search of the Buddhist Books of Discipline.
 Clarendon Press, 1886.

+E-Book: [A Record of Buddhistic Kingdoms]https://ebooks.adelaide.edu.au/f/fa-hien/f15l/ "A Record of Buddhistic Kingdoms")

+The notes in the English text are from Legge.